implico/email-framework/README.md

 <br>

-The code is converted (may vary according to the current settings) to:
+The code is converted (may vary according to the actual settings) to:
 ```html
 <html>
   <head>